Last updated: 26 November 2020

 When reviewing the measures to adopt, controllers should have reference to their DPIA and ensure that there is a documented record of the considerations that formed the basis of the decisions subsequently made.
 This will not only aid any future decisions to amend or revise the approach, but will also assist the ODPA in terms of demonstrating compliance in the event of enquiry.

-This means that privacy is the 'starting point' or 'default setting'.
+This means that data protection is the 'starting point' or 'default setting'.
 For instance, data controllers should ensure that they are only processing the personal data that is necessary to fulfil a specified purpose.
 This minimises the data being processed and reduces the risks involved in processing.
 Any ‘privacy’ settings on a product or contained within a service should be provided at the maximum level available with that product as a default.

-Data controllers should assume that personal data will not be processed (including collected) if there is no clear and lawful need to do so.
+Controllers should assume that personal data will not be processed (including collected) if there is no clear and lawful need to do so.
 In the context of a social media profile, for example, the privacy settings should (by default) be set to the highest levels of privacy.
 It is then up to the individual to decide how much information they share, and importantly, with whom and for what purpose.
 It is clearly important to ensure that the transparency obligations are complied with to ensure data subjects have all relevant information provided to them to allow them to make informed and personal decisions.

 A great starting point is to consider how you as an individual would feel about the processing and the safeguards that are being proposed as part of a product or service.
 If you yourself would feel uncomfortable about your personal data or that of a loved one being used in that manner, your clients and customers are likely to be concerned too.